P&THE Manufacturing expanding in Spring Lake, creating 107 jobs, Walinga USA constructing new facility in Wayland, creating 31 jobs

-LANSING, Mich. — Today, Governor Gretchen Whitmer announced two business expansion projects expected to create a total of 66 new jobs and generate a total capital investment of $23.5 million have received support from the Michigan Strategic Fund.
-The projects are in the city of Muskegon and the Village of Sparta.
+LANSING, Mich. – Today, Governor Gretchen Whitmer announced two business expansion projects expected to create a total of 138 new jobs and generate a total capital investment of nearly $11 million have received support from the Michigan Strategic Fund.
+The projects are in Spring Lake Township and Wayland.

-“Today’s investments by these Michigan companies will create 66 good-paying jobs and invest more than $23 million into communities in West Michigan, proving that Michigan is on the move and open for business,” said Governor Whitmer.
-“Our economic development efforts have helped us bring home tens of thousands of good-paying, middle-class manufacturing jobs back home and expanded economic opportunities for Michiganders in every region of our state.
-I applaud Beacon Recycling and Cascade Die Casting for their decision to keep growing right here in Michigan, and together, I know we can help anyone ‘make it’ in Michigan.”
+“Today’s investments will create 138 good-paying jobs and invest nearly $11 million into Spring Lake and Wayland, building on Michigan’s economic momentum,” said Governor Whitmer.
+“Our economic development efforts have helped us bring thousands of good-paying, middle-class manufacturing jobs home and created in-demand, high-skill opportunities for Michiganders in every region of our state.
+I am grateful to P&THE Manufacturing and Walinga USA for choosing to expand and invest here in Michigan.
+Let’s keep working together so every family, community, and business can ‘make it’ in Michigan.”

 The Micro Michigan Business Development Program is designed to promote business growth, especially in rural areas or areas with high unemployment as well as target industries.
 The MMBDP provides grants, loans or other economic assistance to businesses for highly competitive projects in Michigan that have fewer job creation numbers than required by the original MBDP guidelines.

 “Lakeshore Advantage is thrilled to see Walinga USA lean into its growing North American market-share and honored to play a part in helping the company expand in West Michigan’s lakeshore region,” said Jennifer Owens, president of Lakeshore Advantage.
 “Walinga’s expansion is an example of this region’s growing food manufacturing cluster.
 Their manufactured transportation and conveying solutions are crucial to agribusinesses across the US Midwest and beyond.”